WenPai-org/wpblog-location/readme.txt

 More information at [https://wpblog.cn](https://wpblog.cn)

-How to use the WPBlog Location:
+How to use the WPblog Post:

 **1.Setting**

-You can use the [wpicp_license] shortcode to display ICP anywhere, usually the Ministry of Industry and Information Technology of China requires it to be displayed on the homepage of the website.
+You can use the [wpblog_post_location] shortcode to display ICP anywhere, usually the Ministry of Industry and Information Technology of China requires it to be displayed on the homepage of the website.

 **2.IP Database**